 Multiple sclerosis (MS) is a chronic disease that affects the central nervous system.
-It affects more than 2 million people worldwide and is 3 times more common in women than in men.
+It affects more than 25,000 people in Australia and is 3 times more common in women than in men.

 A person's risk of developing MS is increased if they have a close relative with the condition.